Definition of the invariant and the relationship with the compounds numbers. Generalisation of the Euler theorem: Abstract

 \section{Abstract}

 The purpose of this article is to introduce the concept of invariance and its properties.
 These properties can be used to check the primality of a number.
-Combining these properties with the Euler theorem, it is possible to generalize this theorem for all the values of $a^{\varphi(m)}$ where $0 < a < m {\pmod {m}}$ independently if a is co prime or not with m.
-As $a^{\varphi(m)+1} \equiv a$ if $m = a \cdot b$ and $GCD(a, b) = 1$.
-As the following steps, a new hypothesis is formulated regarding the substitution of the Totien function for an equivalent function that explains the Carmichael numbers.\\ \textbf{Keywords:}Prime Numbers, Compound Numbers, Primality test, Euler theorem
+Combining these properties with the Euler theorem, it is possible to generalize this theorem for all the values of $a^{\varphi(m)}$ where $0 < a < m {\pmod {m}}$ independently if a is co-prime or not with m.\\ \textbf{Keywords:}Prime Numbers, Compound Numbers, Primality test, Euler theorem